U.S. Geological Survey Manual

 1. General Organization.
 The U.S. Geological Survey (USGS) comprises a headquarters organization located in Reston, Virginia, and a regional organization with subordinate geographic areas and field offices located throughout the United States.

 2. Office of the Director.
 The Director reports to the Department of the Interior (DOI) Assistant Secretary for Water and Science and is responsible for executive leadership, overall direction, and policy oversight of the USGS.
+The USGS Director has discretion to determine when it is appropriate to brief senior Department officials on USGS activities and functions to permit these officials to respond to inquiries the Department may receive.
+These briefings, which can cover various topics, do not constitute pre-release and are for notification purposes only.
 The Director is assisted by a Deputy Director who shares with the Director the responsibility for direction and coordination of all USGS programs and activities.

 (1) Associate Directors for Mission Areas.
 The following Associate Directors share in the planning and direction of the mission-specific and integrated science programs of the USGS.
 They are responsible for allocating resources to carry out the planning, development, and accomplishment of the science programs of their respective mission area.

 (a) Associate Director for Ecosystems.
 The Office of the Associate Director for Ecosystems provides executive-level leadership for research, monitoring, modeling, and tool development for management of the Nation’s biological and ecological resources, with particular emphasis on DOI land and trust species responsibilities.
 In addition, this office manages the Cooperative Fish and Wildlife Research Units which provide research, teaching, and technical assistance in natural resource management through a unique Federal, State, and university partnership.